 Dispose of robust and common methods and tools for the verification and the diagnostics of the ensemble.
 This is needed on the one hand to evaluate the ensemble forecasts in a more meaningful and reliable way, on the other hand to support the ensemble development, in particular when performed in a collaboration between different Services.

-Update COSMO-LEPS to ICON-LEPS.
+Migrate COSMO-LEPS to ICON-LEPS.
 COSMO-LEPS is a COSMO initiative that needs substantial rethinking.
 The migration from COSMO-LEPS to ICON LEPS at 7 km resolution was performed, and the techincal migration to the 2.5 km ICON-LEPS is now also computed.
 However, the convection-permitting LEPS must be verified, and the added value must be demonstrated to justify the computer resources, before it can replace the still currently operational COSMO-LEPS.

 explore the possibility to improve the national EPSs by adding members from the ICON-LEPS.